 Mr. G.D.V.
-Perera is a Director of several subsidiaries of the Parent Company, The Colombo Fort Land & Building PLC and has served for more than nine years on the Boards of certain subsidiary companies.
-He currently has a material business relationship with a subsidiary of the Parent Company.
-He has served on the Boards of some companies of which a majority of the Directors serve on the Board of another.
-He also held Directorships in some Companies which had significant shareholdings in the another.
-However, the Board having taken into consideration all other circumstances listed in the Rules pertaining to the "Criteria for Defining Independence" is of the opinion that Mr. G.D.V.
-Perera is nevertheless Independent.
+Perera was a Director of several subsidiaries of the Parent Company, The Colombo Fort Land & Building PLC and had served for more than nine years on certain subsidiary companies.
+He had a material business relationship with a subsidiary of the Parent Company.
+He was on the Boards of some companies of which a majority of the Directors serve on the Board of another.
+He also held Directorships in some Companies which had significant shareholdings in another.
+However, the Board took into consideration all other circumstances listed in the Rules pertaining to the "Criteria for Defining Independence" and was of the opinion that Mr. G.D.V.
+Perera was nevertheless Independent during the financial year and until he resigned from the Board on 31st May 2022.